Team Forestipedia | Sharing all the best tips and secrets of the forest

 Back in 2008 we reached a global milestone with more people living in cities and towns than in the countryside.
 In the UK, over 80% of us live in cities or towns which cover only 7% of our land.
 This means that millions of us are caught in the crowds and the concrete of our daily commute.
 And yet, to quote Gregory Bateman of Stanford University in California, urban living is â€œthe blink of an eye in terms of human evolution.â€ What this means is that we are a living experiment â€“ we are finding out, for the first time in our evolution, what it is like to be one step removed from the natural world.
 And the signs are not good.
 Weâ€™re getting more depressed, more stressed and weâ€™re putting on weight.

 The answer is to spend more time in our natural state, literally in nature.
-Many of us have discovered this already (we certainly have at Forest Holidays) but it seems even the medics are now picking up on it.
+Many of us have discovered this already, but it seems even the medics are now picking up on it.
 According to psychologist Dr Mathew White of Exeter University in an interview with the BBC, several projects are underway to try to develop "green prescriptions" for exposure to nature that would help people going through anxiety or depression.

 Benjamin Rush, A founding father of America

 Here in the UK, the buzz around Forest Bathing is picking up.
 Yet, we donâ€™t have nationally designated Forest Therapy Bases, so may we humbly suggest our UK Forest Holiday locations as ideal spots for Forest Bathing.
 Our guests have repeatedly commented on the almost instant feeling of peace and tranquillity they experience as the forest envelopes them.
 We are doubly blessed because our locations give instant access to acres of Forestry England woodland.